EricCapponi/synthetic-SFTP/README.md

 # Synthetic SFTP test

-This script test an SFTP site by simply logging into it.
-Events are posted to table named by the eventType variable.
-The script assumes port 22 and is set by the cPort constant.
+This script test an SFTP site by simply logging into it.<br>
+Events are posted to table named by the eventType variable.<br> The script assumes port 22 and is set by the cPort constant.

 ## Secure Credentials